hashgraph/stablecoin-studio/contracts/docs/extensions/ISupplierAdmin.md

-*Retrun number of tokens allowed to be minted of the address account `supplier`.*
+*Return number of tokens allowed to be minted of the address account `supplier`*

 #### Parameters